Behind the Scenes

 written by Melvin Steals and Mervin Steals, recorded by The Spinners - Don’t Leave Me This Way

-written by Kenneth Gamble, Leon Huff, and Cary Gilbert, recorded by Thelma Houston - Higher and Higher
+written by Kenneth Gamble, Leon Huff, and Cary Gilbert, recorded by Thelma Houston - (Your Love Keeps Lifting Me) Higher and Higher

 written by Gary Jackson, Raynard Miner, and Carl William Smith, recorded by Jackie Wilson - All Night Long